 Blog Posts on Portfolio's

 Portfolio's must also provide a feedback loop from teachers, peers and parents.
 This helps create student ownership.
 Clearly this leads to concerns regarding social media and digital citizenship.
 However the portfolio can be like the "training wheels" for other media platforms that exist.
-Students will have years of work archived, and it can help develop social media maturity as they will need to constantly make decisions on what they are adding to their digital footprint.
+Students will have years of work archived, and it can help develop social media maturity as they will need to constantly make

 The portfolio belongs to the student so it is important to have a simple platform that easily allows them to use it across content areas.
 This requires some type of consensus about what platform to use.
 It should be easy to organize all subject areas, allow embedding of other work, and provide an audience for the published pieces.
 In addition, the portfolio needs to easily transition from year to year.
 As with all technology, there are a million ways to accomplish this.
 The most obvious being sites, blogs or digital portfolio sites.
 All have pros and cons.